fpjohnston/TECO-64/README.md

     make teco

-An executable image will be created in the *bin/* directory, and can then be used to print a list of command-line options by typing
+An executable image will be created in the *bin/* directory, which can then be used to print a list of command-line options by typing

     bin/teco --help

-Documentation may be created in the *html/* directory by typing
+To build TECO with windows support, type

+    make WINDOWS=1

+To build TECO with virtual memory paging, type

-    make doc
+    make PAGING=vm

-To print a list of other targets, type
+To print a list of all targets and options, type

     make help

-To print a list of build options, type

-    make options

 #### Caveats